ryantd42/NY-Legislative-Git/2023/S7443A-2023/bill.md

-  Finally, the legislature finds that granting the trustees of the state university of New York the authority and power to  lease  and  otherwise contract  to  make  available the aforementioned grounds and facility on the campus of the SUNY Buffalo State University for these purposes  will
+  Finally, the legislature finds that granting the trustees of the state university of New York the authority and power to  lease  and  otherwise contract  to  make  available the aforementioned grounds and facility on

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11635-02-3
+  LBD11635-03-3
- S. 7443  2
+ S. 7443--A  2

- promote  the  provision  of educational opportunities for the University and the surrounding community.
+ the campus of the SUNY Buffalo State University for these purposes  will promote  the  provision  of educational opportunities for the University and the surrounding community.
   §  2.
 Notwithstanding any other law to the contrary, the state univer-